Outstanding payload and towing capacity from this surprisingly refined pickup

 SsangYong has made some extremely challenging-looking vehicles in the past, but the Musso is much more mainstream, with an imposing, neatly-proportioned body and tightly integrated rear box.

-From the front, its relationship to the Rexton SUV is very clear, and you have to get a long way round towards the back before its pickup status becomes clear.
-As such, it will probably be no surprise to discover the Musso is one of the shortest pickups in the UK, with a correspondingly small load bed.
+From the front, its relationship to the Rexton SUV is very clear, and you have to get a long way round towards the back before its pickup status becomes obvious.
+As such, it will probably be no surprise to discover the standard Musso is one of the shortest pickups in the UK, with a correspondingly small load bed.

 Italian design and engineering company Pininfarina (also part of Mahindra & Mahindra, SsangYong’s parent company) developed the body sealing and insulation.
 This has been effective; noise levels inside the cab are lower than in many double-cab pickups.